- Clinical science

 - Substitution of clotting factors

-- (e.g., ε-amino caproic acid, therapytranexamic acid): used in addition to factor substitution (e.g., if surgery is performed in the oral cavity)
+- Antifibrinolytic therapy (e.g., ε-Aminocaproic acid, ): used in addition to factor substitution (e.g., if surgery is performed in the oral cavity)